 No. 12 Texas bolts to big lead, shuts down Houston Christian

-AUSTIN, Texas (AP) Marcus Carr scored 11 points and had four steals as No. 12 Texas used suffocating defense and a relentless fast break to defeat Houston Christian 82-31 Thursday night.
+AUSTIN, Texas – Marcus Carr scored 11 points and had four steals as No. 12 Texas used suffocating defense and a relentless fast break to defeat Houston Christian 82-31 Thursday night.

 The Longhorns (2-0) raced to a 16-0 lead in the first five minutes.
 Texas forced 21 turnovers in the game, including 12 steals, that resulted in 32 points.